Mickey Mouse: Magic Wands!

 Mickey Mouse: Magic Wands!, known in Japan as Mickey Mouse V: Mahou no Stick (ミッキーマウスV 魔法のステッキ, lit.
 "Mickey Mouse V: The Magical Stick") and known in Europe as Mickey Mouse V: Magic Wands!, is a puzzle/action game developed and published by Kemco in Japan on December 22, 1993.
-It was later published in North America and Europe by Nintendo in May 1998 in a version featuring Super Game Boy support.
+It was later released in Europe by Kemco in October 1995 and published in North America by Nintendo in May 1998 under the Player's Choice label with the western versions featuring Super Game Boy support.
 It is the fifth installment in the Crazy Castle series.

 It was the last of Kemco's Mickey Mouse-based video games in their Crazy Castle series and the only title to be released in North America under its original title (although the Roman numeral was removed).

 Gameplay

 To save his friends, Mickey has to collect puzzle pieces that completes images of his friends, including Minnie Mouse, Donald Duck, Goofy and even obscure characters like Grandma Duck from the comic book series.
 To do this, Mickey has to wave his wand over crystals which conceal pieces of the image, items, and occasional enemies.
 Each level has ten small stages, each with at least one image to complete.
 Each tenth stage has an end boss to defeat.
 The image to complete in the tenth stage of each level reveals the character being held captive by the end boss of that level.